bdkiran/gobageServer/README.md

   email TEXT UNIQUE NOT NULL
 )

-Please create a tablebase with same structure or make nessecery changes to match your table.
+Please create a table with same structure or make nessecery changes to match your table.